 Dinner chairs Denise Krepp and VADM Al Konetzni, USN (Ret.) and founding chairman Philip Webster look forward to welcoming you as we recognize the extraordinary maritime accomplishments of the Honorable Thomas J. Ridge, Admiral Jay L. Johnson, USN (Ret.), and Williams-Mystic: The Maritime Studies Program of Williams College and Mystic Seaport.

-The Honorable Thomas J. Ridge, former Secretary of Homeland Security and former Governor of Pennsylvania, will receive the National Coast Guard Museum Association’s Alexander Hamilton Award for his extraordinary leadership, vision and support of the museum.
+The Honorable Tom Ridge, first U.S. Secretary of Homeland Security and 43rd Governor of Pennsylvania, will receive the National Coast Guard Museum Association’s Alexander Hamilton Award for his extraordinary leadership, vision and support of the museum.
 Admiral James M. Loy, USCG (Ret.), 21st Commandant of the US Coast Guard and 1999 recipient of the NMHS Distinguished Service Award, will present the award.

 Admiral Jay L. Johnson, USN (Ret.), 26th Chief of Naval Operations, will receive the NMHS Distinguished Service Award for his outstanding career as a Naval aviator, leader, and for his decision to have an annual commemoration of the Battle of Midway.
 The award will be presented by Admiral Jonathan W. Greenert, USN (Ret.), 30th Chief of Naval Operations and award recipient at the 2015 National Maritime Awards Dinner.